 - Creating your own ARC (advance review copy) team

 - Setting your book to free and putting a review request with a direct link to the review form in your book’s back matter.

 But before we get into the how-to, we first need to answer an oft-overlooked question.

 Why the hell should we bother to get Amazon reviews at all?

 Why You SHOULD Bother

-Let me be clear: Reviews don’t play into sales nearly as much as many authors think.
+Let me be clear: Reviews don’t impact sales nearly as much as many authors think.